Wanghb25/academic-Heath/content/post/index.md

 ---
 date: 2020-3-02
 title: Real or Not?
-NLP with Disaster Tweets（Assignment1）
+NLP with Disaster Tweets
 ---
 # Real or Not?
 NLP with Disaster Tweets
 Predict which Tweets are about real disasters and which ones are not